Palestine–Russia relations: History

 The emir of Palestine, Zahir al-Umar, jointly invaded the emirate of Lebanon with the Russians in the 1770s.
 Beirut was occupied more than once before the Ottomans re-established control.

-After the Russian Revolution of 1917 which put Vladimir Lenin and the Communist Party of the Soviet Union in power, the Soviet Union was established as a socialist state.
-In 1922 the Soviet government decided to give strong support to the Palestinian Arabs.
-In fact, in 1930, the Executive Committee of the Communist International described Zionism as "the expression of the exploiting, and great power oppressive strivings, of the Jewish bourgeoisie."
-Also, the Communist Party of Palestine, founded by Jewish immigrants in 1919, upon admission to the Comintern, was strongly advised to "support the national freedom of the Arab population against the British-Zionist occupation."
-But even so the Communist Party of Palestine had little political power.
-Furthermore, the Soviet Union under Joseph Stalin was mostly concerned with its own problems during the 1920s and 1930s that it had little impact in the Middle East policy.
+After the Russian Revolution of 1917, which put Vladimir Lenin and the Communist Party of the Soviet Union in power, the Soviet Union was established as a socialist state.
+In 1930, the Executive Committee of the Communist International described Zionism as "the expression of the exploiting, and great power oppressive strivings, of the Jewish bourgeoisie."
+Also, the Communist Party of Palestine, founded by Jewish immigrants in 1919, upon admission to the Comintern, was strongly advised to "support the national freedom of the Arab population against the British–Zionist occupation."
+But even so, the Communist Party of Palestine had little political power.
+Furthermore, the Soviet Union under Joseph Stalin had little impact on Middle East policy.

-However, when World War II concluded, the Soviet Union emerged as one of the victors and as a result it became a superpower.
-This made it able to project its power into regions where it thought it was never possible before.
-Nevertheless, the USSR voted for the United Nations Partition Plan for Palestine in 1947; the Soviet Union was the first state to recognize the Israeli state de jure three days after the Declaration of Independence on May 17, 1948.
-This was despite the Soviet Union’s, along with most Middle Eastern Communist parties, denunciation of the partition of Palestine.
-It seems as if the Soviet policymakers were very pragmatic about the Middle East.
-Without ever changing its official anti-Zionist stance, from late 1944, until 1948 and even later, Joseph Stalin adopted a pro-Zionist foreign policy, apparently believing that the new country would be socialist (the country was indeed led by a left-wing government its first 30 years) and would speed the decline of British influence in the Middle East.
-With Israel eventually turning into a pro-Western and American ally however, this caused a great shift.
-Soon the Soviet government began to put their official anti-Zionism position into practice, supporting the Arabs more than ever.
-(For example, the 1955 Egyptian-Czechoslovak Arms Deal.)
-The official position of the Soviet Union and its satellite states and agencies was that Zionism was a tool used by the Jews and Americans for "racist imperialism."
-The Communist Party of the Soviet Union defined Zionism as "militant chauvinism, racism, anti-Communism and anti-Sovietism ... overt and covert fight against freedom movements and the USSR."